enclave-networks/setup-enclave/README.md

 - name: Setup Enclave
   uses: enclave-networks/setup-enclave@v1
   with:
-    # The enrolment key to
+    # The enrolment key to enrol with (should be an Ephemeral key)
     enrolment-key: ${{ secrets.ENCLAVE_ENROLMENT_KEY }}

-    # We need the orgId and API key in order to revoke the system at
-    # the end of the run, so we don't use up your available systems.
-    # When Ephemeral Systems is released in November 2021 this won't be needed.
-    orgId: <your organisation ID here>
-    apiKey: ${{ secrets.ENCLAVE_API_KEY }}

 # The enclave binary is placed on the path.
 # Use the waitfor verb to pause until an Enclave connection is established to